pfbrowning/radio-metadata-api/README.md

 ```
 I can now take note that "fetchsource" returns a value of "STREAM".
 Now I know that if I want to make any subsequent metadata calls for the same station, I can add the "method=STREAM" parameter to the end of my GET request, as such: `http://localhost:3000/now-playing?url=http%3A%2F%2F188.165.212.92%3A8000%2Fheavy128mp3&method=stream`.

+## CORS
+CORS is enabled for all origins by default.
+If you would like to limit the allowed CORS origins, then specify the origins that you want to allow in the allowedCorsOrigins environment value as a *valid JSON array*.

+For example, if I want to specifically allow only the `http://localhost:4200` and `http://publishedspa.com` origins, I would store `["http://localhost:4200","http://publishedspa.com"]` in the `allowedCorsOrigins` environment variable.

 ## Authentication
 If you supply `issuer` and `audience` as environment variables, the API will require
 a valid standard RS-256 JWT access token.
 This is optional: if you don't provide these